Commercial fishing boats pull up a net chock-full of menhaden. Photo by John Surrick/CBF Staff.

-The fact that this critically important fish's population is at its lowest point on record is a startling wake-up call.
-So in November of 2011, the Atlantic States Marine Fisheries Commission (ASMFC) decided in an historic vote to set new standards for how it manages menhaden.
+The fact that this critically important fish's population was at its lowest point on record was a startling wake-up call.
+So in November of 2011, the ASMFC decided, in an historic vote, to set new standards for how it manages the menhaden fishery.

 After thousands of letters and e-mails (including 1,036 from CBF advocates) as well as comments at public ASMFC hearings urging greater conservation, the ASMFC voted to adopt new threshold and target fishing rates to allow the menhaden population to increase to a point where it could support a fishery and fulfill its vital ecological role.